IYZaytsev/Go_VideoStreamingWebApp/README.md

 # Go_VideoStreamingWebApp
-A rudimentary clone of youtube built as microservices
+A rudimentary clone of youtube built as microservices built for a class project to learn the Go programming language
 <p align="center">
   <img src="Screenshot from 2019-12-01 20-21-09.png">
 </p>